 “Don’t play it too safe with your research.

 Explore other types of design elements, such as architecture, street photography, museums, history, and art.”

 Look Beyond the Typical

 Mary recently finished the feature, Long Shot, where she designed for Charlize Theron, who plays Secretary of State, Charlotte Field.
 In a desire to elevate Theron’s character, Mary researched beyond the often masculine, utilitarian American suiting that many women in Washington wear.
-Instead, she looked to other influential female politicians around the world and found style inspiration in Queen Letizia of Spain and Queen Nora of Jordan, both of whom communicate confidence through bold and beautiful clothing choices.
+Instead, she looked to other influential female politicians around the world and found style inspiration in Queen Letizia of Spain and Queen Noor of Jordan, both of whom communicate confidence through bold and beautiful clothing choices.

 Charlize Theron as Charlotte Field